Developing Skills for a Lifetime of Learning

 Entering Kindergarten Early

 Students with birthdays from September 2 - October 31 may be able to enter kindergarten early.
+The criteria for acceptance into kindergarten early can be viewed here.
 The deadline to apply for early entrance is April 1 of each year to begin kindergarten in the fall.
-If you are interested in our early entrance process, please contact firstname.lastname@example.org at 651-635-1626.
+If you are interested in our early entrance process, please contact email@example.com at 651-635-1626.

 Parents may have a child voluntarily withheld for a year if they feel their child is not yet ready to attend kindergarten.
 Kindergarten age eligibility guidelines apply.
 Please call Central Enrollment for more information.

 Free, Full-Day Kindergarten

 Roseville Area Schools offers free full-day kindergarten at all elementary buildings.
 Students are automatically placed in full-day kindergarten when completing the enrollment process.

 Our six neighborhood schools offer kindergarten programs.
 Use the district map to locate your neighborhood school.
 If you're still not sure, please contact the Central Enrollment Office at 651-635-1626.